Sunday 23 March 1941

 |SS Perthshire, set on fire at Malta today immediately after arriving with Convoy MW 6.|

-The Germans notice the arrival (apparently) and within an hour the Luftwaffe arrives overhead with another major raid.
+The Germans notice the convoy's arrival (apparently) and within an hour the Luftwaffe arrives overhead with another major raid.
 A large formation of 15 Junkers Ju 88 Stukas attacks, prompting a large RAF response.
 As usual in these attacks, the Luftwaffe suffers heavily - the RAF and antiaircraft crews claim 13 planes - but the defensive forces on Malta are slight.
 The British observe that the Luftwaffe Stuka pilots do not attack as aggressively as they have in the past, releasing their bombs before completing a standard dive.
 There is another raid in the afternoon around 16:00 which damages freighters City of Lincoln and Perthshire, which is set on fire.
 There apparently is only one death, a sergeant manning an antiaircraft Bofors gun.

 After losing 5 planes on the 22nd, the RAF loses another two today.
 It is becoming clear that the Germans can eliminate the British air defense if they are willing to continue sustaining such large losses.
 Based on today's raid and the preceding ones, along with invasion fears, the British reach a decision to withdraw all bombers and flying boats from the island.
 This will vastly reduce reconnaissance capabilities and the ability to bomb Naples and other Italian targets, but the large planes are proving extremely vulnerable to the Luftwaffe attacks, with several recently destroyed and damaged.